flurischt/image_resize_service/README.md

 TODO
 -----
  - currently image_resize_service will always output "image/jpeg" the file extension is just ignored...
  - add some info on how to run this app using a webserver
- - abstract _path_to_image and the file access to a storage class and remove local file storage dependence (appengine, heroku)

 License
 -------